 As a unit of government covered by the Texas Tort Claims Act (the Act), the Authority's liability for general and malpractice claims is limited to \$100,000 per person and \$300,000 per occurrence, with no annual limit.
 The Authority is self-insured for amounts not limited by the Act.
 Losses from asserted and unasserted claims identified under the Authority's incident reporting system are accrued based on estimates that incorporate the Authority's past experience, as well as other considerations, including the nature of each claim or incident and relevant trend factors.
-Accrued malpractice and general liability losses have been estimated by professional insurance consultants.
 It is reasonably possible that the Authority's estimate of losses will change by a material amount in the near term.